syedqasimahmed/nest-practice/README.md

 ### Database Migrations

-Capfolio API uses TypeORM framework (0.3.17) for database migrations.
+This API uses TypeORM framework (0.3.17) for database migrations.
 For an introduction to TypeORM Migrations, see [Migrations | TypeORM](https://typeorm.io/migrations).

 Useful commands: